 At some point during the service project a trip to other areas of the island will be scheduled.
 This will be an interpretive tour to Avalon or the Airport in the Sky and will .
-This will provide the volunteers with more information about the history of the island, stunning views, and the opportunity to buy some souvenirs or famous 'Killer Cookies'!
+This will provide more information about the history of the island, stunning views, and the opportunity to buy some souvenirs or famous 'Killer Cookies'!

-The second week will continue as the first with volunteers completing 8 hours of daily service from Monday until Thursday.
-The final Friday will be spent dismantling camp, packing all belongings and cleaning the camp site (leaving no trace).
-Volunteers will be transported back to Two Harbors so they can take the ferry back to LA and at this point the service project will come to an close.
+The second week will continue as the first with participants completing 8 hours of daily service from Monday until Thursday.
+The final Friday of the Conservation Vacation will be spent dismantling camp, packing all belongings, and cleaning the camp site (adhering to Leave No Trace principles).
+Participants will then be transported back to Two Harbors or Avalon so they can take the ferry back to the mainland.
+Onward transportation to LAX will then be provided.

 Weekends provide Conservation Vacation participants with the chance to relax and enjoy what Catalina Island has to offer, perhaps kayaking and snorkelling at the university or relaxing on the beach.
 Alternatively, it is possible to take the Catalina Express ferry back to LA (at own cost - $76 round trip) and visit some of the tourist attractions there.
 The ACE leader will be able to confirm the ferry schedule for that particular week.
 Regardless of chosen activity, participants are asked to arrive back in camp by sunset on Sunday to check in with the ACE Crew Leader and prepare for the week ahead.